Viasat/halite/doc/jadeite/tutorial/halite_notebook-j.md

 }
 ```

+If the instance can be created, then the references are valid.
+A degenerate case of no items is valid.

 ```java
 (valid? {$type: tutorials.notebook/ResolveRefs$v1, items: [], specIds: #{{$type: tutorials.notebook/SpecId$v1, specName: "A", specVersion: 1, workspaceName: "my"}, {$type: tutorials.notebook/SpecId$v1, specName: "A", specVersion: 2, workspaceName: "my"}, {$type: tutorials.notebook/SpecId$v1, specName: "B", specVersion: 1, workspaceName: "my"}}})